 ENGL 2351.
 Mexican-American Literature.
 Three hours credit.
 A survey of Mexican American/Chicanx literature from Mesoamerica to the present.
 Students will study literary works of fiction, poetry, drama, essays, and memoirs in relation to their historical, linguistic, political, regional, gendered, and cultural contexts.
 Texts will be selected from a diverse group of authors, literary movements, and media forms.
 Topics and themes may include the literary performance of identity and culture, aesthetic mediation of racialization, struggle and protest, and artistic activism.
+Prerequisite: ENGL 1301.
+(Confirm with the selected four-year institution to determine if both ENGL 1301 and ENGL 1302 are required for transfer.)
 Three hours lecture per week.